|born on||6 October 1768 at 12:00 (= 12:00 noon )|

 |Astrology data||13°42' 25°10 Asc.
 18°54'|

-Austrian tailor.
-He is one of the inventors of the sewing machine.
+Austrian tailor who was one of the inventors of the sewing machine.

 In 1790 his father and he relocated to Vienna because his parents' house in Tirol burned down.
 In 1807 he began development of the sewing machine, spending all his savings and leisure time.
 In 1814 he presented his first sewing machine, which imitated a human hand.
 Madersperger did not commercialize the 1815 granted privilege which expired after 3 years.
 By 1823 he was registered in the Himmelpfortgasse 14 as "former" middle-class tailor.